jankner/meta-report/report.md

 the method.
 The case study is a library for parallell array computations called meta-repa.
 The library is based on the Haskell library repa.

+## Embedded Domain-Specific Languages

+A Domain-Specific Language (DSL) is a language that is focused on solving problems in particular domain.
+Examples of DSLs: SQL for relational database queries, VHDL and Verilog for hardware design, TeX for for typesetting.

+Among other benefits using a DSL allows for domain-specific abstractions, domain-specific optimization and having semantics that are suited to the domain.
+For these reasons, among others, DSLs can often be more concise, easier to write and understand, and more efficient in their domain than a general purpose language.

+An Embedded DSL (EDSL) is a DSL that is embedded into a general purpose language as a library.
+This saves us the work of designinging and implementing an entire language; we borrow much of the functionality (syntax, type system, etc.) from the host language.
+An EDSL can be divided into four sorts of constituent:

+* a set of types to represent concepts of the domain.
+* constructor function to create elements of these types.
+* combinator functions to combine and modify elements.
+* run functions to make obeservations on elements.

+There are two major techniques for embedding languages; shallow embedding and deep embedding.
+Deep embedding means that there is something like an abstract syntax tree which is then interpreted in a run-function.
+In shallow embedding most of the work is done by the combinators and constructors of the language and the run-function only extracts the result.

+meta-repa uses both shallow and deep embedding.
+It has a core language that is deeply embedded.
+The arrays that users of the library use are a shallow embedding that is built on top of the core language.

 # Theory

-## EDSL

-A Domain Specific Language (DSL) is a language that is tailored to a specific domain.
-Examples of DSLs: SQL for relational database queries, ...

-An Embedded DSL (EDSL) is a DSL that is embedded into a general purpose language as a library.

-\TODO{explain shallow vs deep embedding?}

-\TODO{monomorphic/strict}

 ## Generalized algebraic data types